diogoazevedo15/computer-vision-dummy/README.md

 ## Prerequisites

 1. **Azure Service Principal (Service Account)**:
-   To automate resource creation and updates, you need a service principal with the appropriate permissions (e.g., `Contributor` role on the subscription or resource group).
+   To automate resource creation and updates, you need a service principal with the appropriate permissions (e.g., `Contributor` role on the workspace scope).
    This allows GitHub Actions to authenticate and interact with your Azure ML workspace without exposing user credentials.

 2. **GitHub Secrets**: